sgrieve/GEG6230/handbook/handbook.md

 - Self-learning and collaborative skills whilst writing and understanding algorithms and computer code
 - An ability to review current literature, drawing on interdisciplinary perspectives

-# Covid Statement

-This is an extremely stressful time for all of us, and I am particularly aware of how difficult the last few months will have been for many of you.
-I am extremely concerned about the safety of my loved ones and I assume that you will share many of these worries.

-When I developed this class, it was designed around a lot of in-person interaction, 1:1 teaching and collaboration.
-Clearly this is not possible in the way that I had originally planned, however I am committed to your learning experience, and to making your online learning as effective and enjoyable as possible.
-I ask that we all treat each other with patience and kindness, not everything I try will work, and I anticipate there will be a lot of as yet unforeseen challenges that we will all face this semester.

-Now more than ever, I value your feedback and ideas on how the class is going - my (virtual) door is always open.
-And if you are struggling with any aspect of the class, please let me know - the sooner I am aware of a problem the sooner we can find a solution.

 # Contact Hours and Attendance

 **Lectures/Practicals:** 33 hours

-**Dedicated office Hours:** 10 hours
+**Dedicated office Hours:** 11 hours

 **Independent study**: 120 hours

-All teaching for this course will take place online via Blackboard Collaborate.
+All teaching for this course will take place in person.
 Each week there is a 3 hour timetabled session.
 On some weeks this will consist of a lecture, followed by a practical to be completed independently by the students.
 In other weeks, the session will be an interactive live coding lesson.
-Each week, in addition to these 3 timetabled hours, there will be a dedicated class office hour, also held on Blackboard Collaborate, where students can get 1:1 or small group feedback and help with class material.
+Each week, in addition to these 3 timetabled hours, there will be a dedicated class office hour, where students can get 1:1 or small group feedback and help with class material.

 Lectures in this course are integrated with practical work, and build week to week so skipping a class will impact your ability to pass the course.
 It is your responsibility to catch up on any material you have missed prior to the next class.

 # QMplus

 QMplus will be used to provide lecture and practical materials in advance of each class.
 Data which will be used in practical work and assessments will be provided on QMplus.
-Recordings of online classes will be posted online shortly after each week's session.
+Recordings of classes will be posted online shortly after each week's session.

 # Reading